itf/6s092/courses/IAP19/PS/PS095/content.md

 # Coding Problems

+Wumpus has implemented most of a doubly linked list to keep track of a bunch of his friends and their heights!
+Now he need your help to implement some important functions to complete his code.

-We have defined a class called `LinkedList` with the following functions:
+Right now we have a class called `LinkedList` with the following functions:

 * `addPerson(person):` adds a `Person` object to the LinkedList
 * `left:` the leftmost `Person` in the LinkedList, is `None` when there is no one in the list